dotnet/docs-maui/docs/user-interface/controls/datepicker.md

 Follow these steps to configure your <xref:Microsoft.Maui.Controls.DatePicker> for localization on Windows:

-1. Locate the Resources aection.
+1. Locate the Resources section.

    Navigate to the `Platforms\Windows` folder of your project and open the *Package.appxmanifest* file in a code editor or Visual Studio.
 If using Visual Studio, ensure you're viewing the file's raw XML.
 Look for the `<Resources>` section, which may initially include: